-After eighty-seven years of hard work and dedication to his ranch and family, Elmer Roberti passed away in October 2012.
-Although he is greatly missed, his family takes great comfort in knowing that as Christians they will be reunited with Elmer.
+After eighty-seven years of dedication to the ranch and his family, Elmer Roberti passed away in October 2012.
+Although he is greatly missed, his family takes great comfort in knowing that they will be reunited with Elmer as Christians.

-Elia was born in 1920 on the Wherty place, which now is a part of Roberti Ranch.
+Elia was born in 1920 on the Wherity Place, now part of Roberti Ranch.
 Born in Reno, Nevada, her younger brother Elmer arrived five years later.
-The two siblings were special friends and they started working on the family dairy at a very young age.
-Elia and Elmer attended Island Schoolhouse, a one-room school that sat at the north end of Heriot Lane about three miles from their home.
+The two siblings were special friends, and they started working on the family dairy at a very young age.
+Elia and Elmer attended Island Schoolhouse, a one-room school at the north end of Heriot Lane about three miles from their home.
 Though they only attended school through the eighth grade, both students were well-educated.
-Elia married Bruce Miles in 1941, and ever since then she has lived on their small farm outside of Loyalton where they raised three children.
-A remarkable woman who loves the Lord, Elia still lives in her own home at the age of 95.
+Elia married Bruce Miles in 1941, and they lived on their small farm outside of Loyalton, where they raised three children.
+Elia, a remarkable woman who loved the Lord, passed away on October 24, 2019.

 P.O.
 Box 35